Aphramzo/BAndOTS/README.md

 This project is deployed via github actions.
 On creation of a PR to main, all tests will be run.
 Once the PR was been reviewed, add a `deploy` label to begin the deployment.

+\*Note: If trying to deploy to an AWS account that has never used CDK, you may need to run `cdk bootstrap` to create the needed CDK CloudFormation stack.

-\*Note: Typically this would be done on approval, but since this is currently only developed by me, this is a fair work around.
+\*Note: Typically this would be done on approval, but since this is currently only developed by me, this is a fair work around

 ## Available Scripts